Ledz-go/Back/README.md

 # Master Node
-The Master Node is the one parsing the message from the Smartphone andrelaying the appropriate data to the different nodes it is connected to.
+The Master Node is the one parsing the message from the Smartphone and relaying the appropriate data to the different nodes it is connected to.
 It has to initate a WiFi hot sport and receive WiFi connection requests from all the surrounding nodes.

 ## Communication Layer
 TBD